Filing for an uncontested divorce in Georgia can save you THOUSANDS of dollars on your divorce.

 But let’s assume that you truly are going to have an amicable, uncontested divorce.

-If you have an uncontested divorce, you can expect to pay, on average, $4,100 for your divorce.
+If you have an uncontested divorce in Georgia, you can expect to pay, on average, $4,100 for your divorce.

 You can pay up to $1,600 in expenses such as court costs and fees for child custody evaluators, real estate appraisers, tax advisors, and other experts.